sukkamehu/nodejs-novnc/README.md

 # nodejs-novnc
-Simplified comprehensive implementation to get noVNC work in almost any machine.
+Simplified comprehensive implementation to get VNC client to work in almost any machine.
+Made possible thanks to projects node-websockify & noVNC.

 ***********************